Some links in this post may be affiliate links

 If the plant is large and has outgrown its current pot, divide it into several sections and use the splits to propagate new plants.
 Repotting may cause the leaves to droop but the plant will eventually recover once it takes root; in about 3-4 weeks.

-Pruning Calathea vittata is easy.
-Remove dead and yellow foliage to maintain the plant neat and discourage pest and disease infestations.
+Pruning Calathea vittata involves removal of dead and yellow foliage to maintain the plant neat and tidy.
+It also discourages pest and disease infestations.
 Cut the leaves at the base with a sharp knife or pair of scissors, where the leaf meets the stalk.

 Calathea vittata (Goeppertia elliptica) is easily propagated by plant division during repotting.
 The best time to propagate is at the beginning of the growing season in spring as the plant is in the active growing phase which hastens establishment.